Yuriysteam/yuriysteam.github.io/_posts/2019-03-06-amsterdam-design-guide 2.md

 [Pancakes!
 Amsterdam](https://pancakes.amsterdam) A chain of Amsterdam pancake places.
 I was in two located in Centraal and Berenstraat 38.
 Pancakes are tasty and suit well to start the day.
 Breakfast from 3 pancakes and coffee around €14.

 [Pllek restaurant](http://www.pllek.nl) (tt.
 Neveritaweg 59) Near NDSM ferry station, open fireplace, tasty food and soups.
 Cosy space made out of industrial ship containers.
+Noise level is super comfortable.

 [Buffet van Odette](https://english.buffet-amsterdam.nl/english/#menu) (Prinsengracht 598) Stylish, expensive and classy buffet.
 Good for breakfast. €18.
 View on a canal and interior are cool.
 To show off :)